CarolineHussey/Nexter/README.md

 # Nexter

- CSS and Sass grid layout
+A design project utilising CSS grid layout completed as part of Advanced CSS and Sass course by Jonas Schmedtmann on Udemy.